A Site for Emerging Artists

 Artsy Shark is pleased to present Featured Artist Peter Worsley.
-Eighty years young, he paints vibrant canvases of people, places and moments which are appealing and timeless.
-Visit his website and blog for more information and his full portfolio.
+Eighty-plus years young, he paints vibrant canvases of people, places and moments, which are appealing and timeless.
+Visit his website for more information and his full portfolio.
 Peter shares his bio and discusses his work . . .

-Active in the local art community, Worsley is a Past President of both the Santa Barbara and Goleta Valley Art Association, an associate member of Oil Painters of America, a member of the Santa Barbara Studio Artists, and a Founder and Director of Santa Barbara Visual Arts Alliance.
+Active in the local art community, I have been a Past President of both the Santa Barbara and Goleta Valley Art Association, a member of the Santa Barbara Studio Artists, and a Founder and Director of Santa Barbara Visual Arts Alliance.

 What are your artistic goals?